unibo-dtm-se-2324-gymapp/gymapp/sections/08-cicd/index.md

 # CI/CD

-- This section provides a conceptual description of the CI/CD workflow
-    - What is how automated?
-    - Why?
-- Relevant details of GitHub Actions exploitation / implementation

 The application Six-Pack backend is based on FastAPI, and the frontend uses Vue.js.
 The CI/CD process must reflect this.
 Tailor the testing and deployment processes to align with the project's specific requirements, while maintaining automated testing, building, and deploying.